ShradhaPandey/usersApp-services-Angular7/README.md

 If child also injects an instace of the same Service as the parent component, a new instance will be generated and this will lead to problem in our code's execution.

-The screenshots of working projects: https://github.com/ShradhaPandey/usersApp-services-Angular7/issues/1#issue-375516133
+The screenshots of user service working: https://github.com/ShradhaPandey/usersApp-services-Angular7/issues/1#issue-375516133 The screenshots of counter service working: